-WeT was developed by BISP in consultation with all the programme stakeholders WeT Programme, a Co-responsibility Cash Transfer (CCT) Programme of BISP that was initiated to financially support the primary education of 5 to 12 years old children of BISP beneficiary families for their enrolments and retention.
+WeT was developed by BISP in consultation with all the programme stakeholders WeTProgramme, a Co-responsibility Cash Transfer (CCT) Programme of BISP that was initiated to financially support the primary education of 4 to 12 years old children of BISP beneficiary families for their enrolments and retention.
 Each beneficiary child receives a cash transfer of PKR 750 per quarter upon meeting the admission verification in 1st quarter and attendance requirement of 70% in subsequent quarters till completion of the primary education.
 It is part of the Graduation strategy aiming to link the Unconditional Cash Transfer (UCT) to attainment of human development goals.
-The WeT programme is significantly contributing towards following three Sustainable Development Goals which have been recently signed by Honorable Prime Minister of Pakistan together with world leaders:
+The WeTProgramme is significantly contributing towards following three Sustainable Development Goals which have been recently signed by Honorable Prime Minister of Pakistan together with world leaders:

 Waseela-e-Taleem Programme Cycle

-WeT Programme was launched in five pilot districts as part of initial test phase, in collaboration with education departments of provinces/regions in November 2012 and it was extended to 27 new districts in January 2015 in all provinces/ regions of Pakistan.
-WeT programme is currently implemented in 32 districts across the country.
+WeTProgramme was launched in five pilot districts as part of initial test phase, in collaboration with education departments of provinces/regions in November 2012.
+It was extended to 27 new districts in January 2015 and, later on, to 18 districts in February 2018 in all provinces/ regions of Pakistan.
+WeTprogramme is currently implemented in 50 districts across the country.
 Following are the key components of the WeT programme;

 - Supply Capacity Assessment